Terra Schramm

 Boston Finch - From Naming to Knowing

 Boston Finch was born around 1800.
 Though we are unsure of many details of his early life, at some point he married his wife Harriett.
-He was listed on the 1834 Report of the Commissioners appointed to superintend the re-building of the State Capitol as a “laborer” compensated $.50 per day.
-Like most of the enslaved people on the Capitol project, Boston’s enslaver likely kept the money Boston’s labor generated.
+After Emancipation, Boston lived in Raleigh and worked as a gardener.

 James Curtis - From Naming to Knowing